anoma/nspec/docs/architecture-2/ordering/consensus-homogeneous.md

 __Learners__ are agents who are interested in values decided by consensus (they only need to receive messages).
 As this is a Homogeneous Paxos, all learners and acceptors are interested in only one chain, and make the same failure assumptions.
-Their quorums are determined by the chain's protocol (e.g. proof of stake).
+Their quorums are determined by the chain's protocol (e.g., proof of stake).
 We denote the set of learners by $\Learner$.
 In the homogeneous case, the set of learners is a singleton, $\Learner = \cb{\red\alpha}$.